caronc/ha-ultrasync/README.md

   action:
     service: ultrasync.disarm
 ```

-To activate the `bypass` service, simply specify the Zone number and call the service like so:
+To activate the `bypass` service, simply specify the Zone entity number and call the service like so:

 ``` yaml
 service: ultrasync.bypass